1180100406/SCE2/README.md

-# Inter-layer Alignment and Contracting Reward Shaping for Hierarchical Reinforcement Learning (IACRS)
+# Dynamic capacity alignment for Hierarchical Reinforcement Learning (DCA-HRL)
-This is a PyTorch implementation for our paper: Inter-layer Alignment and Contracting Reward Shaping for Hierarchical Reinforcement Learning.
+This is a PyTorch implementation for our paper: Dynamic capacity alignment for Hierarchical Reinforcement Learning.

 Our code is based on official implementation of [GCMR](https://github.com/HaoranWang-TJ/GCMR_ACLG_official) (TNNLS 2024).

 ## Installation
 ```
-conda create -n iacrs python=3.7
+conda create -n dca python=3.7
-conda activate iacrs
+conda activate dca
 ./install_all.sh
 ```